Contact Valerie Esposito, Program Director

 Phone: (802) 383-6674

 Most people will express concern about the environment, but only a handful of people will devote their lives to making sure it's protected.
 One of the only degree programs of its kind in the country, the Bachelor of Science in Environmental Policy gives you the knowledge and skills to join the growing group of environmental professionals who are agents of change tackling the multi-dimensional problems that affect the world we live in.
 The Bureau of Labor Statistics estimates that by 2024, careers for environmental specialists will grow 11% , faster than average for all occupations.

 Unlike a typical program in environmental studies or environmental science, the Environmental Policy major is focused less on theoretical aspects and more on the action-oriented practicalities of what you can do to envision bold solutions and change things for the better.

-This major zeros in on the frontline tools, human behavior, policies, politics, initiatives and innovations surrounding environmental issues, while you learn about the management of resources and waste; become skilled at interpreting statistics and science, and communicating persuasively; and understand how to guide decision-making in the public and private sectors to help protect the biosphere.
+This major zeros in on the frontline tools, human behavior, policies, politics, initiatives and innovations surrounding environmental issues.
+You learn about systems thinking, the management of resources and waste and new approaches to sustainability.
+You also become skilled at interpreting statistics and science, communication and influencing decision-making, in the public and private sectors, to help protect the biosphere.

 In addition to being outstanding educators, our faculty are working professionals with insider perspectives—including environmental lawyers, policy analysts, natural resource specialists, food policy experts and environmental scientists— and they bring real-world experience and cutting-edge concepts into the classroom.
 Thanks to our small class sizes, our Environmental Policy professors are able to focus on you and your goals, and will help you meet them.
 Meet our faculty.